OSAP/Financial Aid FAQ's

 Visit ontario.ca/osap and click on the box “Check Status,” then select your current application.

 An affidavit is a legal document that is used to support a person’s marital status (i.e. sole support parent, common-law).
-If you are in Thunder Bay, you can come to Confederation College and meet with a Commissioner for taking affidavits.
+You can come to Confederation College and meet with a Commissioner for taking affidavits, or book a virtual Teams appointment.
 There is no charge for affidavits.
-Some of our regional campuses may also have a Commissioner for taking affidavits.
-If you are not in Thunder Bay, a Commissioner of Oaths or Notary Public can usually be found at your local City Hall or visit any legal office.

 Note: If you are common-law, then both you and your partner must be present to complete the affidavit.

-To book an in person appointment with Michelle (Financial Aid Analyst, Confederation College) please visit:
+To book an in person or Teams appointment with Michelle (Financial Aid Analyst, Confederation College) please visit:

 https://outlook.office365.com/book/[email protected]/